Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Conclusions and Future Work

-We systematically study the batch label inference attack and gradient-replacement backdoor attack for feature-partitioned federated learning (VFL) problem and show that both these attacks can be conducted at passive party without knowing the labels.
-Then, we defined confusional autoencoder (CoAE) based on autoencoder and entropy regularization and used it as a novel defending strategy against these two attacks.
-Our experiments testify that when implementing our CoAE defense mechanism, both attacks can be prevented with superior performance over existing methods regardless of the number of classes for classification and the number of attack parties in VFL setting.
-All these demonstrate the effectiveness and universality of our CoAE defending method in preserving the privacy in VFL scenario.
+We systematically study the batch-level label inference and replacement attacks for black-boxed feature-partitioned federated learning (VFL) problem for the first time, and propose gradient-inversion and gradient-replacement attacks at passive party without the help of either auxiliary labeled data or per-sample gradients.
+We analytically show that the labels can be fully recovered when batch size is small.
+Then, we propose confusional autoencoder (CoAE) as a novel defense strategy against these attacks.
+Our experiments testify that when implementing our CoAE defense mechanism, batch label inference attack can be prevented with superior performance over existing methods without noticeable changes to the other parties and the training protocol.
+However, CoAE is not designed for attacks with sufficient auxiliary information, in which case we show the combination of CoAE and information-reduction techniques, such as discrete SGD, can achieve a better trade-off between main accuracy and attack accuracy.
+Since CoAE defends well attacks exploiting a direct connection through gradient propagation, its usefulness when combining with other defense techniques deserves future exploration.